vpayno/exercism-workspace/go/isbn-verifier/isbn-doc.md

 import "isbn"
 ```

-Package isbn is used to validate book id numbers\.
+Package isbn is used to validate book id numbers.

 ## Index